 Vitamin C 0%

-Perfectly grilled steaks expel that juicy taste in your mouth at the moment you take a bite from it and you have the knowledge of the cook or chef to thank for that, but using the best teppanyaki grill is also detrimental to the outcome of every food recipe you’ll serve your guests.
+Perfectly grilled steaks expel that juicy taste in your mouth the moment you take a bite from it, and you have the knowledge of the cook or chef to thank for that.
+But using the best teppanyaki grill is also monumental to the outcome of every food recipe you’ll serve your guests.

-Grill Time and Output
+Grill time and output

-• 15 – 17 minutes (medium rare)
+- 15 – 17 minutes (medium rare)

-• 25 – 27 minutes (medium well done)
+- 25 – 27 minutes (medium well done)